How to Prevent Sensory Overload at School

 - Background noises.

+Schools are often loud places, filled with noisy hallways and busy classrooms.
 Hallways may be particularly challenging to navigate for those with sensory issues.
-Other common auditory school triggers include static sounds, fire alarms, distracting noises outside of the classroom and noisy classmates.
+Common auditory school triggers are:

 - New flavors.